amoslanka/standards/README.md

     rake cache:flush # (alias for cache:clear)

+### Cashier

+Configures Cashier to store in redis, use the current redis instance, and namespace the store with "cashier".
+Cashier notifications will also be subscribed to for the purpose of logging information about cashier events.

+Gem dependencies:

+    gem 'redis-namespace'
+    gem 'cashier'

+__add to your application.rb (after configuring Redis or your `config.cache_store`__

+    include Standards::Cashier

 ### Configs

 Provides a number of methods for pulling configurations out of ENV and other configuration locations based on standardized names.